— By Marquis Matson and Sandip Roy

 Watch this great video by Sara Mednick, a sleep scientist:

-We outlined only a handful of benefits that derive from a quick daytime nap.
+We outlined only a handful of nap benefits you can get from a quick daytime slumber.
 If you adopt this habit, you’ll quickly begin to feel the difference both at work and home.

 As the book blurb of Take A Nap!
 Change Your Life by Sara Mednick says: